Optimal Network Membership Estimation Under Severe Degree Heterogeneity: Proofs in lower bound analysis

 By Definition~\ref{def:thetaClass}, we conclude

-In the case that $\tau_n(c_n, 1/8)< \gamma c_n$, trivially, (\ref{Fn-key-claim}) holds with $\tilde{a}_0= a_0$. \end{proof} With the help of Lemma \ref{lem:Fn}, we are able to prove Theorem \ref{thm:least-favorable2} below.
+In the case that $\tau_n(c_n, 1/8)< \rho c_n$, trivially, (\ref{Fn-key-claim}) holds with $\tilde{a}_0= a_0$. \end{proof} With the help of Lemma \ref{lem:Fn}, we are able to prove Theorem \ref{thm:least-favorable2} below.

-\begin{proof}[Proof of Theorem \ref{thm:least-favorable2}] Since the least-favorable configuration $\Pi^*$ and $\Pi^{(j)}$'s are quite similar to those for the weighted loss metric, only with slightly different perturbation scales.
-This will not affect the regularity conditions.
+\begin{proof}[Proof of Theorem \ref{thm:least-favorable2}] Since the least-favorable configurations $\Pi^*$ and $\Pi^{(j)}$'s are quite similar to those for the weighted loss metric, only with slightly different perturbation scales.
+Such differences will not affect the regularity conditions.
 In fact, one can simply verify the regularity conditions in the same manner as the first part of the proof of Theorem \ref{thm:least-favorable1}.
 We thus conclude the first statement without details.

 Next, for the pairwise difference under unweight loss metric, by definition,